datacarpentry/sql-ecology-lesson/episodes/03-sql-joins-aliases.md

 the `FROM` command.

-The `JOIN` command on its own will result in a cross product, where each row in first table is paired with each row in the second table.
+The `JOIN` command on its own will result in a cross product, where each row in the first table is paired with each row in the second table.
 Usually this is not what is desired when combining two tables with data that is related in some way.

 For that, we need to tell the computer which columns provide the link between the two tables using the word `ON`.
-What we want is to join the data with the same species codes.
+What we want is to join the data with the same species id.

     SELECT *
     FROM surveys